 PWG Candidate Standard 5100.16-2020: IPP Transaction-Based Printing Extensions v1.1 (TRANS) has been approved.
 This document defines extensions to the Internet Printing Protocol that support the business transaction logic needed for paid and quota-based printing through local and commercial services.

 This and other PWG Candidate Standards can be found on the “PWG Published Standards” page at:

 It is directly available at the following URLs:

 /https:/ ftp.pwg.org/ pub/ pwg/ candidates/ cs-ipptrans11-20200327-5100.16.docx / ftp.pwg.org/ pub/ pwg/ candidates/ cs-ipptrans11-20200327-5100.16.pdf

-The PWG Formal Vote of the IPP Everywhere Printer Self-Certification Manual v1.0 (SELFCERT) specification is now underway.
-The voting period ends February 19, 2016.
+The PWG Call for Objections for the IPP Everywhere Printer Self-Certification Manual v1.1 specification is now underway.